Overcoming the Challenges of Quality Food Delivery

-Just a quick glance at metrics from organizations like Technomic show the increasing trends in food delivery.
-These translate to opportunities for operators who are pivoting to more delivery-based models, especially for those operations paying close attention to the details required to provide and maintain high quality.
+The increase in customers desire to have their food delivered translates to opportunities for operators who are pivoting to more delivery-based models, especially for those operations paying close attention to the details required to provide and maintain high quality.

 In many cases, some of the establishments that are doing the pivoting are full service and fine dining restaurants that never considered a delivery or takeout option in the past.
 Now they’re adding new delivery options to the menu while still wanting to provide the same great food experiences they offered pre-COVID in the dining room.

 FOOD SAFETY IS THE FIRST FACTOR IN DELIVERY.

 Even before the coronavirus, food safety was the number one goal of food delivery.
 This means keeping foods at the right temperatures throughout the cooking, holding, and delivery process.
 Foods should be safely sealed in conditions that promote ideal temperatures for both hot and cold menu items.
 Also consider tamper-free packaging options to ensure that all items remain unexposed to any potential pathogens through the entire delivery process.